Do you suffer with hay fever?

 Dairy products stimulate the production of mucus.
 This makes symptoms such as a blocked nose worse.

-Preserved food products such as vinegar, yoghurt, or canned fish are often high in histamines.
+Preserved food products such as vinegar, yogurt, or canned fish are often high in histamines.

 Wheat can worsen allergic reactions in those who suffer from grass pollen allergies.

 Refined sugars can trigger the body to release adrenalin.
 This causes the body to release histamine.

 Homeopathy for Natural Hay Fever Relief

 Arsenicum - for symptoms when the eyes or throat are burning, and there is a dislike of light.
 There is exhaustion from symptoms.
 Asthma may be present.

 Wyethia - for symptoms when the eyes feel like they are burning, and there is sensitivity to light.
 There is an itchy or dry nose, an itchy throat, a hacking cough.
 There may be a sensation as if the tongue is burnt.

 Allium cepa - for symptoms when the eyes are burning or itching.
 There is a stream of watery discharge from the nose or the nose is stuffy.
 There may be itching at the back of the throat or soft palette.
 Symptoms are better in the open air.